-There was only one choice for birthday cakes for the twins this year: they had to be Frozen.
-Like most of the world Frozen has taken over the house and a car journey is not complete without a rendition of “Let it go!”
-I’ve seen lots of great Frozen birthday cakes and have been pinning them to my Disney Frozen Party Pinterest board, however they all seemed to have been professionally iced.
+There was only one choice for birthday cakes for the twins this year: they had to be Frozen!
+Like most of the world, Frozen has taken over the house.
+A car journey is not complete without a rendition of “Let it go!”
+I’ve seen lots of great Disney Frozen birthday cakes recipes and have been pinning them to my Disney Frozen Party Pinterest board.
+However, they all seem to have been professionally iced.

-I am in no way a professional and only bake cakes for birthdays and Christmas and so I had to make these cakes is easily as possible.
-I think this is totally a cake you can make at home – the fact the dolls are in the middle makes them look amazing even if you aren’t that great at icing (don’t look too closely at the row of flowers on Anna’s dress.
+I am in no way a professional and only bake cakes for birthdays and Christmas.
+But I had to find a way to make these cakes as easily as possible.
+I think this is totally a cake you can make at home – the fact the dolls are in the middle makes them look amazing even if you aren’t that great at icing (don’t look too closely at the row of flowers on Anna’s dress! ahem…

-I found this great cake recipe at Debbie Brown Cakes which has a recipe for a cake which is moist but a bit dense so great for holding its shape when you’re carving it.
+I found this great cake recipe at Debbie Brown Cakes which has a recipe for a cake which is moist but fairly dense.
+So it’s ideal for holding its shape when you’re carving it.

 (makes two barbie doll sized cakes)